abekek/abekek.github.io-old/src/pages/s_books.md

 ### The book(-s) I'm currently reading

-- How We Die: Reflections on Life's Final Chapter - Sherwin B. Nuland
+- Surely You're Joking, Mr. Feynman! - Richard Feynman
-- Projections: A Story of Human Emotions - Karl Deisseroth
+- Sapiens: A Brief History of Humankind - Yuval Noah Harrari
+- What It Takes: Lessons in the Pursuit of Excellence - Stephen A. Schwarzman

 ### Books I've read in 2021